We were made for each other – some say the perfect pair.

 In the end, I will persevere – I know eventually, I will carry on in another’s 5-inch stiletto.
 But for now, I will grieve…

-Here’s another bit of Sara humor for ya’ this weekend.
-And some Sunday silliness...
+(Here’s another bit of Sara humor for ya’ this weekend.
+And a reminder, not to take yourself too seriously.
+Enjoy;-)

 Here’s to making it great.